 Visual Basic Progress Bar control provides the coolest way to show the progress of any background activity.
-It is good idea to show the progress to the end user when an application is performing complex or time consuming background tasks.
-Follow steps below to begin with:
+It is a good idea to show the progress to the end user when an application is performing complex or time consuming background tasks.
+Follow the steps given below to begin with:

-- Go to ProgressBar1 properties and modify Step property value to 15
+ProgressBar1 properties and modify Step property value to 15.

 Properties for Visual Basic Progress Bar Control